locationtech/geogig/doc/manpages/source/shpexport.rst

 OPTIONS
 *******

--o 		Overwrite the output file in case it already exists.
+-o, --overwrite 		Overwrite the output file in case it already exists.

 BUGS
 ****